-The more typical body colours are yellow and green with cream coloured deer hair.
-The makes a good beetle, caddis, blowfly and mayfly depending on the colours used and size of the fly.
+The more typical body colours are yellow and green with cream-coloured deer hair.
+The makes a good beetle, caddis, blowfly and mayfly depending on the colours used and the size of the fly.

-The Humpy is a simply and quick fly to tie.
-There is some dispute as to its original creator but it seems likely to have come from North Amercia.
+The Humpy is a simple and quick fly to tie.
+There is some dispute as to its original creator but it seems likely to have come from North America.

 Hook size: 6 – 14.